 Wonder who sells bronze-die pasta?

-Check out my list of the best Italian pasta brands in the grocery store.
-If you feel like splurging on the best pasta you could possibly get, here are my expensive pasta picks.
+Check out our list of the best Italian pasta brands in the grocery store.

 Sauce the Pasta the Right Way

 I used to work for a Fortune 500 company with a large office that had a Sodexo cafeteria downstairs.
 For my years of service, I only tried the pasta once—and regretted it many times after.

 That day, the kitchen staff had cooked the noodles hours in advance, coated them generously with oil to prevent them from sticking, and put them in one of those stainless steel food pans right next to the sauce.

 My turn came and I ordered the pasta.
 So the lady behind the counter grabbed a white plate, put a forkful or two of noodles on it, poured a ladle of tomato sauce on top, and, in an unsuccessful attempt to fake a smile, handed it over to me, shouting “Next!”

 Many of us make the same mistake when saucing pasta at home.
 We plate the noodles, pour the sauce on top, and serve them on the table (hey, at least we shout “Dinner’s ready!” and not “Next!”).

 You can taste the difference just by looking at it.